Cxxrupt/Regex-Hex-Numbers-17/README.md

 Regular expressions are cool because they can make your life easier when you want to find specific things in text.
 You can use them to find words, check if an email address is correct, or even change the way text looks.

+## Breaking Down the Pattern

+In this section, we'll break down the regex pattern `#[0-9A-Fa-f]{6}` and explain its components.
+By understanding each part, you'll be able to grasp how the pattern works to match hex values effectively.

+### The Hash Symbol

+The `#` symbol is an essential component of our regex pattern.
+It represents the literal character '#' and indicates the start of a hex value.
+When using this pattern, we expect the hex values to be preceded by the '#' symbol.

+### Hexadecimal Characters

+After the '#' symbol, we have `[0-9A-Fa-f]`.
+This part represents a range of characters that are valid in a hexadecimal value.
+Hexadecimal values use digits from 0 to 9 and letters from A to F (both uppercase and lowercase) to represent values from 0 to 15.

+### Repeating Pattern

+The final component of our regex pattern is `{6}`.
+This part specifies that we expect exactly six occurrences of the previous pattern component.
+In our case, we expect exactly six hexadecimal characters after the '#' symbol.

+By combining these components, our regex pattern `#[0-9A-Fa-f]{6}` effectively matches hex values that start with '#' and consist of six valid hexadecimal characters.

+Understanding the breakdown of this pattern will help you modify or create your own regex patterns to match hex values accurately.

 ## How Does Regex Work?

 Regex uses special symbols to find things.
 For example, a dot `.` can match any character, and a star `*` can match any number of characters.
 It's like magic!